 Brownsville Terminaling Services Agreement-Valero.
-We have a terminaling services agreement with Valero pursuant to which we agreed to provide Valero with approximately 168,000 barrels of heavy oil storage capacity at our Brownsville facilities.
+We have a terminaling services agreement with Valero pursuant to which we agreed to provide Valero with approximately 168,000 barrels of asphalt storage capacity at our Brownsville facilities.
 The current term of the terminaling services agreement expires on January 31, 2012.
 At the end of the current term, the terminaling services agreement will automatically renew for subsequent two-year periods, subject to either party's right to terminate with 90 days notice prior to the end of the then-current renewal term.
 In September 2009, we entered into an additional terminaling services agreement with Valero pursuant to which we agreed to provide Valero with approximately 147,000 barrels of light oil storage capacity at our Brownsville facilities.
-Under this agreement, we also agreed to undertake certain capital projects with estimated completion dates through August 1, 2010.
-The current term of the terminaling services agreement expires five years from the in-service date of certain capital projects.
+Under this agreement, we also agreed to undertake certain capital projects that were completed on or before August 12, 2010.
+The current term of the terminaling services agreement will expire on August 11, 2015.
 At the end of the current term, the terminaling services agreement will automatically renew for subsequent five-year periods, subject to either party's right to terminate with 90 days notice prior to the end of the then-current renewal term.